Cost Guides / By Serena Solomon / March 28, 2017

 |Cost||Percentage of Budget|

 There is more than one way to set up your kitchen.
-Read on how cooktops can add versatility or how to maximize your cabinet storage during your space planning.
+Read about how cooktops can add versatility or how to maximize your cabinet storage during your space planning.

 Sweeten handpicks the best general contractors to match each project’s location, budget, scope, and style.
 Follow the blog for renovation ideas and inspiration and when you’re ready to renovate, start your renovation on Sweeten.